sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 Our table module has at least two _reasons to change_, or _responsibilities_:

-- New business requirements, like a new table column.
+- new business requirements, like a new table column;
-- Design changes, like replacing borders with striped row backgrounds.
+- design changes, like replacing borders with striped row backgrounds.

 This makes the module harder to understand and harder to change: to make a change in any of the responsibilities, we need to read and modify more code.
 This makes it harder and slower to iterate on both: business logic and design.